Los Angeles Dog Trainers

 5. If a trainer tries to separate you from your dog claiming that they can get results faster without you being around this is a clear sign of incompetence.

-7. Beware of a trainer that tells you how quickly they can correct your dog’s behaviors or how many lessons will be needed without working with your dog first.
+7. Beware of a dog trainer that tells you how quickly they can correct your dog’s behaviors or how many lessons will be needed without working with your dog first.

 9. Avoid any trainer that admits to using aggressive tactics or force to train a dog.